Skip to content

 The Faithful logotext.

 Always make sure to put logotexts on plain or low-contrast backgrounds — readability can be negatively impacted with noisy backgrounds.
-Please also note that the text and the logo that make up the logotexts are inseparable — don't use the pixel art text by itself.
+Please also note that the text and the logo that make up the logotexts are inseparable, so don't use the pixel art text by itself.

 Top: Correct placement of a logotext that ensures it's easily readable.
 Bottom: Poorly placed logotext.